Parking-Master/Gametime.js-4.0/README.md

 - `gametime.player`: Object containing your player's data.
 Shortcut to `gametime.players[gametime.player.uuid]`.
 - `gametime.username`: String representing your player's username.
 Shortcut to `gametime.player.username`.
 - `gametime.connected`: Boolean which tells if you are connected to the socket server.
 Shortcut to `gametime.player.connected`.
 - `gametime.channel`: String which tells what channel you're currently connected to.
-Defined with `gametime.set("channel", channel
+Defined with `gametime.set("channel", channel)`.

 ## Support
 For feature requests and bug reports, open an [Issue](https://github.com/Parking-Master/Gametime.js-4.0/issues).